 11. Travel Arrangements.

-Any travel arrangements booked by the Company, on your behalf, to or from a holiday are subject to the conditions of the airline, ferry or bus company concerned, (the “Carrier”) which in general limits the Carrier’s responsibility in accordance with international law and conventions.
+Any travel or transportation arrangements supplied or booked by the Company, on your behalf, to or from a holiday are subject to these conditions and/or the conditions of the airline, ferry, courier or bus company concerned, (the “Carrier”) which in general limits the Carrier’s responsibility in accordance with international law and conventions.
 The Company is not responsible for any problems with the Carrier (including delays, alterations to schedules, a failure or refusal of the Carrier to transport you or your cycle, or any loss or damage to your luggage including cycles), or their results, including the consequent curtailment or amendment of planned itineraries.
-Any claim should be made directly to the Carrier or your insurer.
-Cycles are sometimes transported as part of the passenger’s general luggage allowance, but clients are responsible for ensuring that the Carrier’s conditions for the carriage of cycles are adhered to, and shall be liable for any additional charges that the Carrier shall make for the carriage of their cycle.
+The Company is not liable for customs or other import/export duties or taxes arising from the transportation by the Company of your cycle or other equipment to or from a holiday.
+Any claims against a Carrier should be made directly to the Carrier or your insurer.
+Cycles are sometimes transported by Carriers as part of the passenger’s general luggage allowance, but clients are responsible for ensuring that the Carrier’s conditions for the carriage of cycles are adhered to, and shall be liable for any additional charges that the Carrier shall make for the carriage of their cycle.

 Airport and other transfers are only included if you make all your travel arrangements through us and travel with the main group from the UK.
 Otherwise you will be responsible for making your own way to the start of the tour.
 If you fail to arrive at the agreed place at the agreed time we shall not be responsible for any additional costs incurred by you to meet up with the group.

 By paying your deposit, you certify your agreement that: